The media is wrestling with what to call Trumpists who invaded the Capitol

 The Los Angeles Times, The Washington Post, and The New York Times, after some reflection, settled on “mob” or “pro-Trump mob.”
 The San Francisco Chronicle and USA Today landed on the same terminology.

-Germany’s Deutsche Welle initially referred to “Pro-Trump protestors,” but amended its report to refer to a “pro-Trump mob” a few hours later.
+Germany’s Deutsche Welle initially referred to “pro-Trump protestors,” but amended its report to refer to a “pro-Trump mob” a few hours later.

 In France, Le Monde went with “pro-Trump demonstrators.”